 Automate your retention requirements

-Customisable command and control platforms allow casinos to record, retain and lock down footage for specific time frames, by the individual camera, zone (e.g. a particular gaming table), or universally across the property.
+Customisable security and surveillance platforms allow users to record, retain and lock down footage for specific time frames, by the individual camera, zone (e.g. a particular gaming table), or universally across the casino property.
 By integrating with analytics and utilising an integral rules engine, you can ensure footage that matches specific customer-specified criteria is recorded, stored and retained in line with regulatory demands and in-house protocols.
 Typical footage will include POS transaction type to wins over a certain monetary threshold or that takes place under ‘incident’ conditions.

 Use an evidence locker